samirm00/Speech-Synthesis/README.md

 # Speech-Synthesis

-> A simple website allows the user to change the border with of a picture also the user is able to change the blurriness of the picture and change the color of the border and some text in the page title
+> A simple web site allows the user to enter something and then the input will convert to voice , it allows the user to select different accents , change the voice speed rate and the pitch (voice deepness).

 ## Table of contents
 * [General info](#general-info)